 2. Tell us about your aesthetic.

 I’m all about spreading good vibes so I like to use ‘happy’ colors and always limit my palette.
-Simplicity is a big factor of my work too – you probably won’t see one of my ladies in front of an extensive background.
+Simplicity is a big factor in my work too – you probably won’t see one of my ladies in front of extensive background.
 That’s another thing: I usually only draw women because that’s just what comes naturally to me.

 3. What is your favourite medium and why?

-For drawing I prefer starting with good old pen and paper and then switch to my Wacom tablet + Photoshop.
+For drawing, I prefer starting with a good old pen and paper and then switch to my Wacom tablet + Photoshop.
 I’m playing with the idea of buying an iPad Pro because everybody is raving about Procreate and I have to admit it sounds pretty cool to be able to draw digitally while lying on the couch.

 4. What is your artistic process like?

 I write down a lot of ideas throughout the day or while reading books so that I always have a long list of concepts at hand.
 When I start drawing I simply choose whatever feels good that day.
 I usually listen to podcasts while creating an illustration or animation.
 This distracts me just enough to get me into that sweet spot where I am relaxed and the most creative.
-With my personal work I don’t want to force anything so I just go with the flow and see how it turns out.
+With my personal work, I don’t want to force anything so I just go with the flow and see how it turns out.

 5. Who and/or what inspires your work?

 So many things.
 I draw a lot of inspiration from yoga and cool body movements but as well enjoy making small observations in everyday life and including these episodes in my illustrations.
-I also love listening to people tell their story or simply share a fun anecdote.
+I also love listening to people tell their stories or simply share a fun anecdote.

 6. What role does art play in your life?
 How does it change the way you view the world?

 Art has always played a huge role in my life.
 From a young age on I was playing the guitar, singing and drawing little characters everywhere.
-I kind of neglected that side of me for some years while getting my Bachelors which had a huge focus on technology.
+I kind of neglected that side of me for some years while getting my bachelor which had a huge focus on technology.
 I’m so happy that I took the turn back and spend so much time drawing and expressing myself now.
 It’s really cool to be able to share these things with people online.